Siju Cave

 Siju Dobakkol, also known as Siju Cave or Bat Cave in English, is one of the most well-known and significant caves in India.
 Located in the Garo Hills of the North East Indian state of Meghalaya, near Napak Lake and the Simsang River game reserve, it is a renowned limestone cave famous for its impressive stalagmite and stalactite formations.
 Siju Dobakkol is home to tens of thousands of bats, and holds great significance in the field of biospeleology, being one of the most thoroughly researched caves in the Indian subcontinent.

 History and exploration

-Although known since ancient times, the scientific exploration of Siju Cave dates back to 1922, when it was investigated by Stanley Kemp and K. Chopra of the Indian Museum, Calcutta (now Kolkata), as part of an interdisciplinary research project.
-This project made Siju Cave one of the best-researched cave systems in the Indian subcontinent at that time.
+Although known since ancient times, the scientific exploration of Siju Cave dates back to 1922, when it was investigated by Stanley Kemp and K. Chopra of the Imperial Museum of Calcutta, Calcutta (now Kolkata), as part of an interdisciplinary research project.
+This project made Siju Cave one of the best-researched cave systems in the Indian subcontinent at the time.

-In 1927, it was discovered that the temperature in the cave remains relatively constant throughout the year, ranging between 21–26.4 C. Until 1981, Siju Cave held the record for being the longest cave in India, with a length of 1,200 m.
+In 1927 it was recorded that the temperature in the cave remains relatively constant throughout the year, ranging between 21–26.4 C. Until 1981, Siju Cave held the record for being the longest cave in India, with a length of 1,200 m.
 However, with further explorations, the cave's surveyed length has now been extended to 4,772 m, making it the 14th longest cave in India today.